R29 Staff On The One Change That Had The Most Impact On Their Skin

 “Being referred to a dermatologist.”

 “A dermatologist.
-I hate myself for saying so, because a private dermatologist is such a privilege.
+I hate myself for saying so, because a private dermatologist is such a privilege, and an NHS one will have you waiting for months on a list (I’ve been there).
 For context, my face cannot make up its mind.
 Dehydrated and eczema-prone?
 Tick.
 Oily and acne-prone?
 Also tick.
 Dark spots and scarring?
 Tick and tick.
 It’s the acne that really had me heading to a derm, though.
 I just felt so embarrassed and sad about the way I looked.
 And the pain!
 Nobody talks about the acne pain; just the wind hitting your acne can hurt.
-So I went to a [doctor] and told them how I was feeling.
+So I went to a GP and told them how I was feeling.
 After a year or so, I finally got my referral, and the resulting topical prescription changed my life.
 My skin still isn’t “clear”, but the acne is much more under control, and I no longer feel like it rules my life.
 I can go out without makeup on and not feel ashamed, and random strangers no longer comment on my skin (“Have you tried washing your face?”
 Sigh).
-If you can’t afford a private dermatologist and you’re struggling with waiting times, brands like Dermatica are great in-between options.
+If you can’t afford a private dermatologist and you’re struggling with NHS waiting times, brands like Dermatica and Skin+Me are great in-between options.
 Remember, you have to really stick with your prescription topical for months before you can expect to see results.”

 Sara Tan, Beauty Director